trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 ---
 date: 2022-08-12
 title: "An Open Letter to Mapillary: Update Your API Docs, Please"
-description: "In this post I will go through some of the challenges (mainly though lack of documentation) with the v4 Mapillary API we experienced when building Explorer."
+description: "In this post I will go through some of the challenges (mainly though lack of documentation) with the v4 Mapillary API."
 categories: developers
-tags: [Mapillary, Explorer]
+tags: [Mapillary]
 author_staff_member: dgreenwood
 image: /assets/images/blog/2022-08-12/mapillary-web-api-requests-meta.jpg
 featured_image: /assets/images/blog/2022-08-12/mapillary-web-api-requests-sm.jpg